saemitang/saemi-school/README.md

 `npm install chai supertest -D`

 ### Run
-Before running the app, make sure the **school-mysql** container is up and running
+Before running the app, make sure the **school-mysql** container is up and running.

 Run the app for development or testing